-If you live in Connecticut, you may be aware that due to coronavirus, the state has opened up the health insurance market, which means that you don’t have to wait until November 1st to buy a plan.
-Keep in mind, however, that the market may close as scheduled (Dec 15) so it’s important that you begin shopping now if you’re not insured through an employer.
+If you live in Connecticut, you may be aware that due to coronavirus, the state has opened up the health insurance market through August 15th, which means that you don’t have to wait until November 1st to buy a plan.
+Keep in mind, however, that the market may close mid-December 2021, so it’s important that you begin shopping now if you’re not insured through an employer.
 Otherwise, you may have to wait another year to buy health insurance, unless you have a qualifying event.

 When Is Open Enrollment in Connecticut?